 Munghal-Singh also wrote an “open letter to Noakes” in 2013.
 In it, she says that maintaining a healthy weight “requires much more than a diet.
 It means balancing your energy intake with energy you use through exercise.”

 Coca-Cola promoted that message through its now defunct Global Energy Balance Network to sell its products to adults and children.

 Other ILSI queenpins’ interests are easier to spot since Greene’s report.
 However, if there’s any reigning monarch of queenpins, Senekal is probably it.
 She pops up in the Naudé Review.
-She was the likely driver behind the “UCT academics letter” to the press in 2014 attacking Noakes in inflammatory and defamatory language.
+She was the likely driver behind the “UCT academics letter” to the press in 2014 attacking Noakes in inflammatory, possibly defamatory language (according to legal experts).

 Greene summarises: A former ILSI South Africa president (Vorster) convinced the HPCSA to charge Noakes basically for disgreeing with her on nutrition and was an expert witness against him.
 Former ILSI South Africa president (Dhansay) was an expert witness against him.
-A researcher who ILSI funded in a study in August 2016 (Senekal) consulted for the legal team prosecuting him.
+Senekal, who ILSI funded in a study in August 2016, consulted for the legal team prosecuting him.

-And yet, Greene says, not a single news story connected ILSI to the Noakes trial.
+And yet, Greene says, not a single mainstream news story has connected ILSI to the Noakes trial.